- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 Urostomy and colostomy

 - Gently clean the skin around your ostomy with warm water only.
 (You might see a small amount of blood while cleaning.
 This is OK.)

 - Gently pat dry or allow to air dry.

 - Showers or baths can be taken with the pouch on or off.

 - Apply barriers, borders, or pastes to the skin around the ostomy before putting on the pouch.

-- Empty the pouch when it’s one-third full.
+- Empty the pouch when it’s about a third full.

-- Ask your enterostomal therapy nurse any questions you may have.
+- Ask your enterostomal therapy (ET) nurse any questions you may have.